amoffat/blog/_posts/2018-03-01-snake-demo.md

 # get our current window
 window = sess.attached_window

+# iterate over our panes
+for pane in window.panes:
+    pass
 ```

 Bingo.
-So we have our current window, which contains a collection of panes.
+So now we have access to the window panes where our script is running.
 Each pane has text content that can be read with libtmux.
 So let's veer down a
 different path and think about a related problem: given some string content, how
 will we determine if there's an exception, and what to do about it?